skip_to_honbun

 Why Squid TV Exists

-Official Sources Only
+Official Sources

-• Official broadcaster websites
+• Official websites of television broadcasters

 How Squid TV Works

-Channels on Squid TV are organized by:
+Channels on Squid TV are organized to make international television easier to explore:

 Benefits for Users

-• Global news and current affairs
+• Access news and current affairs coverage from different countries and regions

 Safety & Transparency